Stand-ins connected to Particle Instancer (rollover image)

 If you want to override the automatic sequence recognition, we can manually change the path string and remove the padding pattern with the corresponding filename.

-Display mode of the procedural.
+The display mode of the procedural.

 Offset to the current frame.
 This allows the same animation sequence to be used while creating different procedurals.